Funding values genetics company 23andMe at $1.1 billion

 The series E financing was led by Fidelity Management & Research Co.
 Other new investors included Casdin Capital, WuXi Healthcare Ventures and Xfund.
-Existing investors including Illumina Inc, New Enterprise Associates, MPM Capital, and Google Ventures also participated.
+Existing investors including Illumina Inc (ILMN.O), New Enterprise Associates, MPM Capital, and Google Ventures (GOOGL.O) also participated.

 23andMe said the funding will enable expansion of operations and maximize the potential of its direct-to-consumer product in the United States and abroad.